How Can We Trust and Control Agentic AI? Toward Alignment, Robustness, and Verifiability in Autonomous LLM Agents

 Submissions must be prepared using the AAAI 2026 template.
 We accept research papers (novel algorithms, theory, or experiments), position papers (provocative perspectives on agentic AI), and survey papers.

-- Short papers: up to 4 pages of technical content, plus 1 page for references
+1 page2 pages for references - Short papers: up to 4 pages of technical content, plus